lanceman2/quickbuild/README.md

 We intend to keep the compressed (comments and blanks lines removed) copy of quickbuild.make by under 1000 lines.
+2017 Aug 20 compressed line count is 339 with 673 before compressing.